broegaard/telemed/Diary.md

 just to set up the proxy+invoker, and ensure the call chain is correct.

-So, the first step entails creating GameLobbyJSONInvoker and GameLobbyProxy as just temporary test stubs.
+Iteration 1: So, the first step entails creating GameLobbyJSONInvoker and GameLobbyProxy as just temporary test stubs. commit: e62519c.

+Iteration 2:

+Added first remote call

+    FutureGame player1Future = lobbyProxy.createGame("Pedersen", 0);
+    assertThat(player1Future, is(not(nullValue())));

+which of course fails.

+So I code the first part of the broker chain methods using 'obvious implementation':

+    @Override
+    public FutureGame createGame(String playerName, int playerLevel) {
+      FutureGame game =
+        requestor.sendRequestAndAwaitReply("none", "gamelobby_create_game_method",
+                FutureGame.class, playerName, playerLevel);
+      return game;
+    }

+Obvious?
+Well, yes, as the requestor only has one method and the parameters are dictated.
+The only weird one is perhaps the objectId = "none" but this is because there only IS one lobby object on the server side, and thus no object id is needed - it will simply be ignored by the Invoker.

+Run test.
+Null pointer exception in StandardJSONRequestor.

+    java.lang.NullPointerException
+        at frds.broker.marshall.json.StandardJSONRequestor.sendRequestAndAwaitReply(StandardJSONRequestor.java:56)
+        at gamelobby.client.GameLobbyProxy.createGame(GameLobbyProxy.java:41)
+        at gamelobby.client.TestClientScenario.shouldHandleStory1OnClient(TestClientScenario.java:64)